ministryofjustice/security-guidance/docs/guidance-for-using-open-internet-tools.md

 ### Classification and security

-An OIT can only store or process information [classified](https://www.gov.uk/government/publications/government-security-classifications) at `OFFICIAL` level.
+An OIT can only store or process information [classified](https://www.gov.uk/government/publications/government-security-classifications) at **Official** level.

 Think about the MoJ information you work with.
 What would happen if you lost it, or it's stolen, or published in the media?
 Suppose the information was overheard in a cafe, or read from your screen on a crowded train.
 Could there be damaging consequences?
 If the answer is "No", then it's probably OK to use OITs to store or send that information.